As parents, one of the very priorities that you may have is building a healthy bond with your baby.

 But, when you can, take a few seconds to breathe deeply.

 By the time you face your baby, you’ve got to be as affectionate as possible.

-Remember, babies are growing individuals, and they don’t quite understand what’s going on in their bodies, too.
+Remember, babies are growing individuals and don’t quite understand what’s going on in their bodies, too.

 They can’t talk or express themselves when they’re in pain.

-All they know is that they need you, because to them, you’re all they have.
+All they know is that they need you because you’re all they have.

 You’re their world.

 Shower your baby with coos, hugs, and kisses.

 From then on, you will surely have a better and healthier bond with your baby (Kids Health).

 You are the primary caretaker of your child, specifically the mother.